Dickinson | The great American poet, revised

 In December 2021, the Apple TV+ show Dickinson ended one of the most refreshing perspectives on the famous American poet after just three seasons.
-Interpreted by Hailee Steinfeld (Oscar nominee for True Grit in 2011), a young and out of the box Emily navigates life with the help of her family and friends.
-The show is a greatly revised and stylized version of the real Dickinson’s youth and art.
-But the result is a wacky and explosive half history drama, half teen comedy – with a 21st century soundtrack accompanying a 19th century setting.
+Interpreted by Hailee Steinfeld (Oscar nominee for True Grit in 2011), a young and out-of-the-box Emily navigates life with the help of her family and friends.
+The show is an extensively revised and stylized version of the real Dickinson’s youth and art.
+But the result is a wacky and explosive half-history drama, half-teen comedy – with a 21st-century soundtrack accompanying a 19th-century setting.

 Emily, the poet

-The following, are some of Emily’s real life events.
+The following are some of Emily’s real-life events.
 Under the influence of a possessive father, Edward Dickinson, she lived all of her life in the ‘Yellow House’ in Amherst, Massachusetts, from 1830 to 1886.
-She was very close to her brother and sister, William Austin Dickinson and Lavinia Norcross Dickinson.
-Lavinia was the one to find Emily’s poems in her room, once she passed away.
-Another sure thing is her passion for writing, and the ambition of becoming a renown poet: one of America’s greatest.
-Yet, as the show also depicts, her poetry was considered too different from the 19th century canons.
-That is the main reason why her fame was only posthoumous.
+She was close to her brother and sister, William Austin Dickinson, and Lavinia Norcross Dickinson.
+Lavinia was the one to find Emily’s poems in her room once she passed away.
+Another sure thing is her passion for writing and her ambition of becoming a renowned poet: one of America’s greatest.
+Yet, as the show also depicts, her poetry was considered too different from the 19th-century canons.
+That is the main reason why her fame was only posthumous.

 Emily, the character

 In the show, though, the relationship with the father, and with the other characters in general, is seen under a more lighthearted tone.
 There is always an ironic side to the conversations happening between the characters.
-The same relationship with Edward Dickinson is a more lovable and one than the real life one.
-Moreover, Lavinia and Emily’s friends represent the typical group of 21st century teenagers transposed in the 19th century.
-They like to have fun together and to gossip.
-Other two characters who enrich the series (since the Black Lives Matter movement’s growing importance in the US) is the presence of Henry and Betty, the two most important black personalities of the series.
-With the first as an idealist, the second a skilled seamstress, their lives offer an insightful window on race issues during the Civil War.
+The same relationship with Edward Dickinson is more lovable and one than the real-life one.
+Moreover, Lavinia and Emily’s friends represent the typical 21st-century teenagers transposed in the 19th century.
+They like to have fun together and gossip.
+Other two characters who enrich the series (since diversity has growing importance in the US) are Henry and Betty, the two most critical black characters of the series.
+With the first as an idealist and the second a skilled seamstress, their lives offer an insightful window into race issues during the Civil War.

 Emily and Sue

-Her closest friend, though, was Austin’s wife: Susan Huntington Gilbert.
+Emily’s closest friend, though, was Austin’s wife: Susan Huntington Gilbert.
 On the show, she goes by the nickname ‘Sue’ (Ella Hunt).
-Yet, Sue was more than just a friend to Emily, both in real and fictional life.
-In real life, reliable sources say Emily never married, but she dedicated almost three-hundred poems to her kindred spirit and trusted editor Susan Gilbert.
+Yet, Sue was more than just a friend to the protagonist, both in real and fictional life.
+In real life, reliable sources say Emily never married, but she dedicated almost three hundred poems to her kindred spirit and trusted editor Susan Gilbert.
 In this adaption as well, the viewer can follow the tormented love story in which Emily sees Sue as one of her greatest artistic inspirations.
-This LGBTQ narrative is one of the main elements of the shows, shouting modernity and originality.
-It reveals same-sex love during a time (19th century) where it was seen as immoral.
+This LGBTQI+ narrative is one of the main elements of the show, shouting modernity and originality.
+It reveals same-sex love during a time when it was seen as immoral.
 The show, indeed, gathered a huge fan base in support of Emily and Sue.
-It gave a happy ending to a couple whose love story did not (and probably could have not) ended as happily in real life.
+It gave a happy ending to a couple whose love story did not (and probably could not have) ended as happily in real life.

 Emily and Death, but also music

 Another big poetical inspiration for Emily – probably the main one – was Death (as Because I Could not Stop for Death explains).
 Death, on the show, resembles the rapper Wiz Khalifa.
 This original choice of feelings’ personification displays how Emily’s bond with Death is the most tragic and ironic of the whole show.
-Indeed, Emily and Death have conversations using a very colorful language and a good amount of American slang.
-This kind of language is also present amongst all of the other younger characters of the show.
-Especially within Emily’s group of friends, who often joint the Dickinson’s household to the notes of pop-disco music.
+Indeed, Emily and Death have conversations using very colorful language and a good amount of American slang.
+This kind of language is also present among the other younger show characters, especially within Emily’s group of friends, who often joint the Dickinson household to the notes of pop-disco music.

-Moreover, Emily was someone with a profound sensitivity.
+Moreover, Emily was someone with profound sensitivity.
 This, in real life, led her to be obsessed with death.
-It can be said that the TV show relationship with Death lightens up the heaviness of a looming death for Emily.
-It provides an underlying irony to this relationship, by making the inevitability of death a bit less daunting.
+It can be said that the TV show’s relationship with Death lightens up the heaviness of a looming death for Emily.
+It provides an underlying irony to this relationship by making the inevitability of death a bit less daunting.

 Emily and her legacy

 What Dickinson leaves to the viewer is a light-heartened version of the myth of reclusion and solitude surrounding Emily Dickinson.
 Amidst existential teenage angst and wacky euphoria, the show displays her very much alive soul.
-The great power of imagination moves her, together with a grandiose love.
-While Dickinson might hyperbolize many of Emily’s behaviours, it seems to find the right balance between tragedy and comedy.
+The great power of imagination moves her together with a grandiose love.
+While Dickinson might hyperbolize many of Emily’s behaviors, the show seems to find the right balance between tragedy and comedy.
 It portrays with youthful lightness the heavy burden of such an underestimated and visionary talent.